surniaulula/wpsso/readme.txt

 = Changelog / Release Notes =

-**Version 3.39.2-dev1 (TBD)**
+**Version 3.39.2-dev1 (2017/01/23)**

 * *New Features*
 	* None
 * *Improvements*
-	* Added a new "Clear Short URLs on Clear All Cache" option (default is unchecked) to preserve / clear shortened URLs when clearing all cache transients (Pro version).
+	* Added a new "Clear Short URLs on Clear All Cache" option (default is unchecked) to preserve or clear shortened URLs when clearing all WPSSO cache transients (Pro version).
+The default unchecked value for this option prevents updating all shortened URLs at once, which may exceed API call limits imposed by your shortening service provider.
-	* Updated the default "Shortened URL Cache Expiry" option value from 604800 seconds (1 week) to  2419200 seconds (4 weeks).
+	* Changed the default "Shortened URL Cache Expiry" option value from 604800 seconds (1 week) to  2419200 seconds (4 weeks).
+	* Removed the "List Column Content Cache Expiry" deprecated option (no longer used).
 * *Bugfixes*
 	* None
 * *Developer Notes*